 $(2)$ If I is integrally closed and ${e_2}(I)= \sum\limits_{n = 2}^\infty{(n - 1)\lambda({{I^{n }}}/{{J{I^{n-1}}}})}-i$ where $i=3,4$ then $\sum\limits_{i = 2}^d {{{( - 1)}^{i - 2}}{k_i}} = 3~~or~4$.
 Therefore by Remark 3.9 $\sum\limits_{n = 1}^\infty{\lambda ({B_n})=\sum\limits_{i = 2}^d {{{( - 1)}^{i - 2}}{h_i}} }=1 $ and so ${e_1}(I)=\sum\limits_{n = 1}^\infty \lambda{({{I^{n}}}/{{J{I^{n-1}}}})}-1.$

-\end{proof} The following example show that the converse of Theorem 3.10 in general is not true. \begin{ex} Let $R=k[x,y]_{(x,y)}$, where $k$ is a field and $I=(x^6,y^6,x^5y+x^2y^4)$.
-Then by using Macaulay 2 \cite{Gs} we can obtain the following Hilbert polynomial
+\end{proof} The following example shows that the converse of Theorem 3.10 in general is not true. \begin{example} Let $R=k[x,y]_{(x,y)}$, where $k$ is a field and $I=(x^6,y^6,x^5y+x^2y^4)$.
+Then by using Macaulay 2 \cite{Gs} we obtain the following Hilbert polynomial